GLOBAL MARKETS-Stocks gain, commodities rise on inflation worries

 The Australian dollar fell sharply overnight when China said it would stop its economic dialogue with Australia, but the currency later recovered to trade about 0.3% higher.

-The Treasuries yield curve flattened for a fifth session, as yields on the long end stalled amid increased investor demand and as the Federal Reserve repeatedly affirmed its dovish stance.
+The Treasuries yield curve flattened for a fifth session, as yields on the long end stalled amid increased investor demand and as the Fed repeatedly affirmed its dovish stance.
 The spread between U.S. 2-year and 10-year yields slid to 140.8 basis points.

 "We're stuck in a battle," said Ellis Phifer, managing director in fixed income research at Raymond James in Memphis, Tennessee.
 "The growth story is leading to inflation, while the Federal Reserve is jawboning, trying to keep expectations down, which I think is the right thing to do."